noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 - an object that has the same name as a class, case class, or enum, and declared in the same file
   - the other side is called the objects `companion class|case class|enum`
   - each can access the others private members
+  - it refers to the object when its used on the right-hand side of a definition, or when it is passed as an argument to an operation
+  - it refers to the sealed trait (the type) when it is used in a type annotation
+  - etc
 - use case
   - provide methods/values that act as static class fields & methods (like in javascript)
   - if they contain an `apply` method, act as factory fns to create new instances of companion classes